 What Is Hepatitis B?

 Hepatitis B is the most common serious liver infection in the world.
 It is caused by the hepatitis B virus that attacks and injures the liver.
-Two billion people (or 1 in 3) have been infected and more than 240 million people are living with a chronic hepatitis B infection.
+Two billion people (or 1 in 3) have been infected and about 300 million people are living with a chronic hepatitis B infection.
 Each year up to 1 million people die from hepatitis B despite the fact that it is preventable and treatable.

 Hepatitis B is a “silent epidemic” because most people do not have symptoms when they are newly infected or chronically infected.
 Thus, they can unknowingly spread the virus to others and continue the silent spread of hepatitis B. For people who are chronically infected but don’t have any symptoms, their liver is still being silently damaged which can develop into serious liver disease such as cirrhosis or liver cancer.

 The good news is that hepatitis B is preventable and treatable.
 There is a simple blood test to diagnose a hepatitis B infection.
 Testing is the only way to know for sure if you are infected.
 There is a safe vaccine to prevent hepatitis B. There are effective drug therapies that can manage a chronic hepatitis B infection, and a cure is within sight.

 The liver is such an important organ that we can survive only one or two days if it completely shuts down - if the liver fails, your body will fail, too.
 Fortunately, the liver can function even when up to 80% of it is diseased or removed.
 This is because it has the amazing ability to regenerate - or create - itself from healthy liver cells that still exist.